Macintosh001/EECS-3311-final-project/README.md

 You can find our most recent releases [here](https://github.com/Macintosh001/EECS-3311-final-project/releases).
 Download the jar file onto your machine.

 ### CLI
-If you're running the app from a CLI then run the following commands `java -jar app.jar`
+If you're running the app from a CLI then run the following commands `java -jar app.jar`.

 ### MacOS
 If you are using MacOS then here are some instructions you should follow